 Saturday morning we were off to the pool again.
 We spent the day tanning our bodies and listening to the incredible DJ’s.
-It was so entertaining to enjoy the crowd.
+It was so entertaining to sit back and enjoy the crowd.
 I've always been a people watcher but this was a whole other level, beautiful happy people everywhere.

 What shocked me most was the diversity.
-Every kind of girl you could possibly imagine was there at Dinah, all for the same reasons: inclusion, support and fun.
-It made me feel a sense of community I've never felt before.
+Every kind of girl you could possibly imagine was there at Dinah, all for the same reasons: inclusion, support, fun, community.
+It made me feel a sense of belonging I've never felt before. #mypeople

-After pool time we were off to grab a bite and rest up for the evening.
+After pool time we went out to grab a bite and rest up for the evening.

 That evening was the main event, the Black Party.
 Once again, great music and live performances filled the night.
 We roamed the party making new friends and danced late into the night.

 The following morning was Dinah's final pool party at the Hilton, the Wet and Wild Pool Party.
 Of course it didn't disappoint.
 We got in our last days worth of sun and felt more at home than ever.
-Over the past few days we had gotten used to the routine and made a number of new friends.
+Over the past few days we had gotten used to the routine and made countless new friends.